run-ai/docs/docs/Researcher/cli-reference/new-cli/runai_training_standard_list.md

   -A, --all              list workloads from all projects -h, --help             help for list
       --json             Output structure JSON
-      --limit int32      number of workload in list (default 50) --no-headers       Output structure table without headers
+      --limit int32      the maximum number of entries to return (default 50) --no-headers       Output structure table without headers
       --offset int32     offset number of limit, default 0 (first offset) -p, --project string   Specify the project to which the command applies.
 By default, commands apply to the default project.
 To change the default project use ‘runai config project <project name>’